JustinFassio/recipe-generator/docs/theme/Adding-Custom-Themes.md

 1. Verify hex color format: `#RRGGBB`
 2. Check for CSS specificity conflicts
 3. Ensure DaisyUI is properly configured
+4. **Check for conflicting CSS custom properties** in `src/index.css`
-4. Rebuild the project: `npm run build`
+5. Rebuild the project: `npm run build`

+**Important**: If buttons appear black despite updating the DaisyUI theme, check that the CSS custom properties in `src/index.css` match your theme colors.
+The CSS variables can override the DaisyUI theme system.

 ### Build Errors